Winter Tires: Myths and Facts

 As you can see, there aren't many places that see snow and ice on the road more than 10 times each winter.
 Given the cost of using winter tires ($1000 and up for the tires and second set of rims), that's a hard sell for most people.
 Outside of the more snow and ice-prone areas shown on the above map, winter tire usage is rare among the driving public in this country.
 In the southern two-thirds of the United States, most tire shops don't even stock them (I bought my set during a trip to Columbus, Ohio - local shops in the St. Louis area do not keep them in stock).

 All of this means that for most people in the US, it doesn't make a lot of sense to go through the extra expense of winter tires when there are so few times that they'll be beneficial.
-You can greatly reduce your chances of an accident on icy roads by simply slowing down to a safe speed, even with all-season tires.
-And that's been the main message I've tried to convey on icyroadsafety.com: slow down!
-I myself have spent the past 15 years covering winter storms and icy roads with all-season tires - even with a rear wheel drive pickup truck, and I can get around just fine on them as long as I don't push my luck with speed or on steep hills.
+You can greatly reduce your chances of an accident during the occasional icy road event by simply slowing down to a safe speed, even with all-season tires.
+And that's been the main message I've tried to convey on icyroadsafety.com: slow down for the conditions!
+I myself have spent 15 years covering winter storms and icy roads with all-season tires - even with a rear wheel drive pickup truck, and I can get around just fine on them as long as I don't push my luck with speed or on steep hills.

-Furthermore, winter tires don't make a vehicle immune to accidents.
+Furthermore, winter tires don't make a vehicle immune to accidents on ice and snow.
 Winter tires will still slide, especially on the more slick types of road icing.
 On freezing rain icing for example, I did not see a noticeable difference in braking performance.

 Should you buy winter tires?
 The answer primarily depends on where you live.
-Someone living in a more snow-prone location with hilly terrain will see the most benefit from a set of winter tires installed.
+If you're living in a more snow-prone location, particularly with hilly terrain, winter tires are a no-brainer.
 Outside of that rare demographic, you should be able to get by just fine without them as long as you reduce your speed when snow and ice are a threat.
 Even the tire manufacturers agree - they don't stock winter tires in most places, nor do they attempt to market them outside of the snowiest regions.
 Driving at a safe speed for the conditions for those few days out of the year that the roads are icy (or better yet, staying home or postponing your travel) is an adequate strategy for dealing with the occasional winter weather event.
 If you are driving too fast for the conditions, winter tires will only slightly decrease your chances of losing control.

 Educational Winter Driving Videos - Watch for Free: